aspnetboilerplate/aspnetboilerplate/doc/WebSite/AspNet-Core.md

 ### Client Proxies

-ABP can automatically create javascript proxies for all MVC Controllers (not only application services).
+ABP can automatically create JavaScript proxies for all MVC Controllers (not only application services).
 It's created for *Application Services as Controllers* (see the section above) by default.
 You can add the
 \[RemoteService\] attribute to any MVC controller to create a client proxy for it.
-Javascript proxies are dynamically generated on runtime.
+JavaScript proxies are dynamically generated on runtime.
 You need to add a given script definition to your page:

     <script src="~/AbpServiceProxies/GetAll?type=jquery" type="text/javascript"></script>

 Currently, only JQuery proxies are generated.
-We can then call an MVC method with javascript as shown below:
+We can then call an MVC method with JavaScript as shown below:

     abp.services.app.product.create({
         name: 'My test product',